Artist

 With a trained eye for traditional vessel forms, I am attracted to the Zen Buddhist philosophy of wabi-sabi, which sees beauty in imperfection.
 I like things that are unique, authentic and irregular.
 I love tinkering with familiar shapes and reconfiguring them into contemporary forms.
 Fascinated by how we relate to the outer surface of a vessel, yet drawn into the interior, my work has also expanded to abstract forms, which imbue nature’s essence, with little reference to known vessels.

-The surfaces come to life through my constant development and exploration of the glaze surfaces.
+The surfaces come to life through my constant development and exploration of non-traditional techniques.
 With no standards to saturation and hues, the textured surfaces bring to mind lichen, bark or the parched, cracked earth.
 Each work may have their surfaces added to or partially removed until I am satisfied and intrigued by the delicate surfaces of unpredictability that occurs.
+Recently, an addition of monofilaments through an electrostatic process adds another layer of velvety delight to the forms.

 BIO